victornemenike/TicTacToe/README.md

-# machine_learning001
+# TicTacToe
-repo for learning ML
+repo for TicTacToe and double Q-learning with a neural network q function approximator